Are you a new business owner in need of a website? If you are just getting started, you will need to purchase a domain name and website hosting.

 - Disk Storage Space: unlimited is preferred

-- Domain Names: Consider how many domains you will park on the account and how much it cost to host a domain name
+- Domain Names Hosting: Consider how many domains you will park on the account and how much it cost to host a domain name

-- Websites Allowed: Will you need more than one website?
+- How many websites are allowed: will you need more than one website?

-- Data Backups: Will the host backup your website daily?
+- Do they take daily Data Backups: will the host backup your website daily?
 Even if you take your own backups, this is important.

-- Site Migration: If you are moving a website, will the host move it for you
+- Do they offer Website Migration: If you are moving a website, will the host move it for you

-Bottom line, if you experience a problem with your website, will they be there to help.
+Bottom line, if you experience a problem with your website, will the hosting provider be there to help.

-When you purchase a domain you will have the ability to set up unlimited email accounts with your account.
-With your personal domain name and a hosting account you can set up [email protected], [email protected], [email protected], etc, You can set up the generic email accounts to forward to your [email protected]
+When you purchase a domain you will have the ability to setup unlimited email accounts with your account.
+With your personal domain name and a hosting account you can set up email accounts such as [email protected], [email protected], [email protected], etc, You can also set up a generic email account to forward to your everyday email account.

 If you are not comfortable setting up your hosting or email account, you can hire Current Marketing Services or another website service company to help.
 Regardless of who sets up your domain and hosting, please be sure the domain and hosting account is purchased in your business name!